ceph/calamari/doc/operations/minion_connect.rst

 be to see your servers listed in the 'manage' section of the Calamari user interface, awaiting your authorization to join.

-Connection minions using a local repository
+Connecting minions using a local repository
 -------------------------------------------

 Prerequisites: